kapawlak/temp_lab_host/Courses/6/AL/xlab2.md

 :::

 ::::::Prelab
-Please complete the following prior to lab:
+Please complete the following Exercises prior to lab:
 :::center
 [](#Exercise-airtrack),  [](#Exercise-acc-equation), [](#Exercise-acc-cal),
 :::

+You should also complete the following activities
 :::center
 [](#Activity-tables-mass), [](#Activity-tables-height)
 :::

+**This lab will require plotting as part of the analysis.** We recommend revisiting Lab 0 to practice plotting.
+You may also set up the plots before-hand on fake data, that way the plots auto generate when you input your measurements.

+As always, we encourage thouroughly reading the entire manual prior to coming to lab.
 ::::::

 ---